danielwestendorf/specwrk/README.md

   spec_path
 end

-# If a file in lib changes, map it to the spec folder for it's spec file
+# If a file in lib changes, map it to the spec folder for its spec file
 map(/lib\/.*\.rb$/) do |path|
   path.gsub(/lib\/(.+)\.rb/, "spec/\\1_spec.rb")
 end